 The MME Sequence Number field represents a sequence number whose length is 6 octets.

 When management frame protection is negotiated, the receiver shall maintain a 48-bit replay counter for each IGTK.
-The receiver shall set the receive replay counter to the value of the IPN in the IGTK KDE provided by the Authenticator in either the 4-Way Handshake, FT 4-Way Handshake, FT Handshake, or Group Key Handshake.
+The receiver shall set the receive replay counter to the value of the IPN in the IGTK key data encapsulation (KDE) (see 11.6.2) provided by the Authenticator in either the 4-Way Handshake, FT 4-Way Handshake, FT Handshake, or Group Key Handshake.
 The transmitter may reinitialize the sequence counter when the IGTK is refreshed.
 See 11.4.4.5 (BIP transmission) and 11.4.4.6 (BIP reception) for per packet BIP processing.

 Instruct the editor to modify section 11.5.1.1.11 as indicated (CID 1097):